 Animated learning videos are short cartoons or motion graphics that play as visual supporting tools for teachers.
 A short animated film can be introduced into the lesson to illustrate a particular point e.g. during the teaching of the digestive system, actions of enzymes in various organs can be shown using a film.
 The adoption of animation in education, especially in the context of a science classroom, is in fact, a strong method of teaching science subject.

 Pros: Students dig animation!
 That is a big fact!
-Animation learning video, created with a proper combination of engaging sounds and authentic visuals, are able to kindle student’s interest in scientific concepts by simplifying complicated concepts quickly and beautifully.
+Animation learning videos, created with a proper combination of engaging sounds and authentic visuals, are able to kindle student’s interest in scientific concepts by simplifying complicated concepts quickly and beautifully.

 Cons: Animated films as the supplements for science class are often expensive as you will need the hands of the professionals for this.

 Generally, documentary and interest films provide a background to science lessons.
-Science teaching can be improved using well-balanced documentary films on industrial and social themes e.g. pollution, population, hunting or natural disasters.
+Science teaching can be improved using well-balanced documentary films on industrial and social themes e.g. pollution, population, hunting, or natural disasters.
 Documentaries can go beyond the core science lesson to be emotionally powerful vehicles that can transport students to other cultures and create an awareness of current global issues from the inside out through feeling and empathy.
 When enhanced with written reflection, films help students develop social and emotional learning in ways not available from textbooks or lectures.

 4. Science Fairs